 - 5. References Cited.
 All references cited in the Project Description should be listed here.
-See PAPPG Part I Chapter II section C.2.e.
+See PAPPG Chapter II.C.2.e.
 While there is no page limitation for references, this section must include bibliographic citations only and must not be used to provide parenthetical information outside of the Project Description page limitations. - 6.
 Biographical Sketches.
-Include biographical sketches for all key personnel including each faculty and equivalent-level participant according to standard NSF proposal guidelines.
+Include biographical sketches for all Senior Personnel including each faculty and equivalent-level participant according to standard NSF proposal guidelines.
+Please note that if submitting via Research.gov, Biographical Sketches of Senior Personnel are uploaded in the Senior Personnel Documents section of the proposal.
 It is permitted to include biographical sketches for any named collaborators ("Other Personnel") whose expertise is crucial to the success of the project, including the external evaluator(s).
-If doing so, these biographical sketches must be uploaded under Supplementary Documentation and they must conform to NSF guidelines for biographical sketches (including being limited to two pages each).
+If doing so, these biographical sketches must be uploaded under Supplementary Documentation and they must conform to NSF guidelines for biographical sketches.
+Please note that if submitting via Research.gov, these biographical sketches are uploaded in the Other Personnel Biographical Information section of the proposal.
 Do not include biographical sketches for members of External Advisory Committees or Boards, as they are not considered project participants. - 7.
 Budget pages and budget justification.
 Complete budget pages are required for each year of support.
 The submitting organization must provide a complete budget justification that may not exceed five pages.
-A five-year cumulative budget will be automatically generated by FastLane or Grants.gov.
+A five-year cumulative budget will be automatically generated by Research.gov or Grants.gov.
 Separate budget and budget justification pages must also be provided for each organization receiving a subaward.
 The budget justification for each subaward may not exceed five pages.
 Proposals that do not include separate budgets and budget justifications for each subawardee organization will be returned without review.
 All faculty-level and equivalent personnel expected to receive greater than two months of salary annually must be identified, and justification must be provided.
 Support for all members of the project leadership team must be indicated, whether it be from NSF funds or cost sharing.
-An explanation of the source, nature, amount and availability of the required cost sharing must also be provided and must be consistent with the guidelines provided by the NSF Proposal and Award Policies and Procedures Guide (PAPPG Part I Chapter II C.2.g.xii).
+An explanation of the source, nature, amount and availability of the required cost sharing must also be provided and must be consistent with the guidelines provided by the NSF Proposal and Award Policies and Procedures Guide (PAPPG Chapter II.C.2.g.xii).